Haemophilia and bleeding disorders

 Our haemophilia comprehensive care centre offers support, treatment and advice to patients and families affected by haemophilia and other bleeding disorders.
 We work with inpatients, outpatients and emergency cases, and treat people of all ages.

 We're an open access walk-in facility which provides services in accordance to the guidelines set by the United Kingdom Haemophilia Centre Doctor’s Organisation (UKHCDO).

 Where to find us

 We're located on C level of Southampton General Hospital.
-Please enter via the main entrance, continue past the seating area next to the coffee bar, through the double doors sign posted children’s outpatients, and the centre can be found on your right.
+Please enter via the main entrance, continue through the double doors to children's outpatients (between M&S and Subway), and the centre can be found on your right.